-Life is a journey, but many wonder if it is ever too late to start again?
+Life is a journey, but many wonder if it is too late to start again.
 I don’t think so!

-Pain, fear, and anxiety, feelings most of us strive to avoid at all costs.
+Pain, fear, and anxiety are feelings most of us strive to avoid at all costs.

-However, I discovered that the circumstances that surrounded these feelings were what I needed to get me where I wanted to go!
+However, I discovered that the circumstances surrounding these feelings were what I needed to get me where I wanted to go!